 If you’re nervous, it’s tempting to slow down or even come to a standstill when attempting to join the motorway from the slip road.
 However, the purpose of the slip road is to allow you to match your speed to that of the vehicles travelling in the left hand lane.
 Keep moving, but wait for a suitable gap and then merge safely into the traffic flow.
 If necessary, adjust your speed before you reach the end of the acceleration lane to avoid braking and coming to a stop.

 When it comes to exiting the motorway, you should move into the left-hand lane in plenty of time.
 Motorway exits are clearly marked usually one and a half miles before the exit.
 Three signs count down to the exit junction in 100 metre increments.
 You should start indicating at the 300 metre mark, slowing gently until you exit.
 Indicate in plenty of time.
 If you can, try to avoid breaking until you’re on the slip road.
 When you have left the motorway, remember to keep an eye on your speed to make sure you have slowed down enough.

 3. Adhere to the two-second rule

-The maximum speed limit for cars and motorcycles on a motorway is 70mph.
+When it comes to tips for driving on a motorway is to take into consideration maximum speed limits for cars and motorcycles.
+In the UK, this is 70mph.
 For vehicles towing a caravan or trailer, HGVs, articulated goods vehicles, and buses or coaches over 12 metres in length, the limit is 60 mph.